king2015/webxash3d-fwgs/README.md

 Wrap the Emscripten JavaScript file using TypeScript and add any missing type definitions.

+## Engine Touch Support

+Enable touch support at the engine level.

+## Fix Text Inputs

+Text inputs are not rendered as standard HTML input fields, which makes text input impossible on mobile devices.

 ## NPM

-Fix all issues above and publish `xash3d-fwgs` npm package.
+Publish `xash3d-fwgs` npm package.

 ## Async/lazy loading (potentially)